Mikhail Shaidorov: 2021–22 season: World Junior silver medal

+Due to Shaidorov's ongoing back injury, the Kazakhstan Skaters' Union decided to not send him to compete at the 2021 CS Nebelhorn Trophy, the final Olympic qualifying event for the 2022 Winter Olympics.

 With the resumption of international junior competition, Shaidorov was given one assignment on the Junior Grand Prix, winning the silver medal at the 2021 JGP Poland.
-This was the first JGP medal for a Kazakh male skater since Denis Ten in 2008.
-He went on to make his Challenger series debut, placing ninth at the 2021 Denis Ten Memorial Challenge.
+This was the first JGP medal for a Kazakhstani men's singles skater since Denis Ten in 2008.
+He went on to make his Challenger series debut, placing ninth at the 2021 CS Denis Ten Memorial Challenge.

 At the 2022 Four Continents Championships in Tallinn, Estonia, Shaidorov finished fifth.
+He set a new personal best score of 234.67, a nearly thirty-point improvement over his previous personal best.
 Reflecting on his limited competitive opportunities in recent years, he said that "since it happens so seldom, sometimes things don't go as it should.
-The competitions this season went well."
+The competitions [sic] this season went well."

 Although initially selected to compete at the 2022 World Championships in Montpellier, France, Shaidorov was forced to withdraw after being denied a visa by the French Embassy.
 However, he was able to attend the 2022 World Junior Championships in Tallinn.
-Shaidorov placed eighth in the short program but second in the free skate, ultimately winning the silver medal and becoming the first Kazakh skater to win a medal at the World Junior Championships.
+Shaidorov placed eighth in the short program but second in the free skate, ultimately winning the silver medal and becoming the first Kazakhstani skater to win a medal at the World Junior Championships.

 2022–23 season

-Shaidorov began his season at the 2022 Finlandia Trophy, finishing eighth.
+Shaidorov began his season at the 2022 CS Finlandia Trophy, finishing eighth.
 Although he was selected to compete on the Grand Prix series at the 2022 Grand Prix de France and the 2022 Grand Prix of Espoo, Shaidorov withdrew from both events after becoming ill with the Epstein–Barr virus and requiring hospitalization.

-Despite illness, he went on to compete at the 2022 Golden Spin of Zagreb and finished fourth.
+Despite illness, he went on to compete at the 2022 CS Golden Spin of Zagreb and finished fourth.
 Selected to compete at the 2023 Winter University Games, Shaidorov finished fourth after placing sixth in the short program and third in the free skate.

 At the 2023 Four Continents Championships in Colorado Springs, Colorado, Shaidorov only arrived the day of the short program due to issues obtaining a visa to compete at the event.
 He also developed a bad case of acute otitis media.
 Shaidorov placed twelfth in the short program and fifth in the free skate, scoring a personal best free skate and combined total score.
 He ultimately finished fifth overall.
 Shaidorov said he was "thrilled" with his free skate performance.

 Competing at the 2023 World Championships in Saitama, Japan, Shaidorov finished fourteenth after placing eighteenth in the short program and twelfth in the free skate.